TaylorInsights/SQL-Queries/README.md

 ```

 ## Question 7: Name all stores (with store name, city, and state), how many unique customers have ordered from each (including zeros), and total number of orders.
+### This query COUNTs the number of orders made and COUNT of DISTINCT customers for each store.
+It lists the store's name, city and state then uses a LEFT JOIN based on the store ID.
+Lastly, it uses GROUP BY to combine the results by store's name, city and state.
 ```sql
 SELECT COUNT(o.order_id) AS orders_per_store
 , COUNT(DISTINCT o.customer_id) AS unique_customers